 Mary Poppins Returns is set in the 1930s, when brother and sister Michael and Jane have grown into adults.
 Michael has children of his own, who are in desperate need of a nanny.
 It’s a sequel insomuch as the events of this film take place 20 years after the original.
 But perhaps a more accurate label would be to call it a reskin.
 The film is a dead ringer for the original in a very literal sense, and this is no more true than for the film’s music.

-Marc Shaiman and Scott Wittman—the former a composer, and both lyric co-writers—succeed in creating music that feels quintessentially “Mary Poppins.”
+Marc Shaiman and Scott Wittman—the latter a composer, and both lyric co-writers—succeed in creating music that feels quintessentially “Mary Poppins.”
 Like the original film’s music, every single song on the Mary Poppins Returns soundtrack is an immediate earworm.
 But even more than that, nearly every song in the sequel is an analogue to a song in the original, and pushes the plot forward precisely in the same way.
 If you’re curious, it’s worth examining the two soundtracks side by side to compare titles and concepts.

 This attendance to history and lack of subversiveness is precisely why Mary Poppins Returns is such a cinematic delight.
 It is nostalgia bait of the highest order, visual dessert for anyone—from younger baby boomers to Gen Xers to millennials—who grew up loving the original film so much.
 We’re absolved of the stress of critiquing the film in the greater—and substantially more difficult— culture of 2018, and we’re free to process it through the rose colored lenses of the original.
-It’s Mary Poppins after all, a cinematic universe that’s like a warm blanket on a cold night; Returns offers similar pure escapism flavored to suit modern audiences.
+It’s Mary Poppins after all, a cinematic universe that’s like a warm blanket on a cold night; Returns offers similar pure escapism flavoured to suit modern audiences.u

 Much of this is pulled off by Emily Blunt, who makes an absolutely dazzling Mary Poppins.
 She succeeds by playing the role wholly unlike Julie Andrews, stripping much of the original’s adorable and nurturing nature in favor of cheekiness.
 Andrew’s costuming was charming for its balance of simplicity and prim eccentricity; her homemade-looking scarf and an overcoat shorter than her dress looked almost tawdry in a way that served to highlight her unusual aloofness for a female caretaker.
 The character is famously endearing for being a ball of contradictions—a woman that fosters a child’s sense of wonder while depriving them of explanation.
 This is most famously encapsulated in the Mary Poppinsism: “First of all, I would like to make one thing clear: I never explain anything.”